-In no way am I suggesting that if you don’t feed your dog or dogs the way I do that you are a bad dog person so if you feel defensive while reading this discussion, you may need to examine your confidence in your own beliefs.
+In no way am I suggesting that if you don’t feed your dog or dogs the way I do that you are a bad dog person, so if you feel defensive while reading this discussion, you may need to examine your confidence in your own beliefs.

 I am simply going to share with you what I do and why I do it.

 When I first got a dog, I started her out on grocery store brand dog food.
 I knew nothing about dogs except that I knew I wanted one.
 After about a year, I started getting more into training and dog stuff because Shasta was fear aggressive and I needed to help her.
-Also, I was always interested in eating well for humans so with a lot of research started to feed my dog AND my two cats raw.
+Also, I was always interested in eating well for humans so after a lot of research, started to feed my dog AND my two cats raw.
 For some reason this way of feeding my pets resonated with me.

 The cats were a little more challenging to do this with than the dogs were and eventually I went back to dry cat food.
 But my dogs (by now I had two), kept getting raw fed.

-When I went back to feeding dry dog food, we were feeding the highest quality (in my opinion) dog food possible, but it never really felt right to me.
+At the time of Miranda’s passing, we were feeding the highest quality (in my opinion) dog food possible, but it never really felt right to me.
 I always had the idea of going back to feeding something other than store bought dry dog food.

 Then our tragedy happened.
 Miranda, a seven and a half year old Australian Shepherd had her teeth cleaned in February, and one tooth with an exposed root was removed.
 By the middle of April, she started chewing her feet – an immune response called pemfigus.
 My suspicion was that she had a reaction to the anesthetic for surgery, which is the most common cause of pemfigus, but there was no proof of that.
-No biopsy was done to diagnose either.
-Australian Shepherds can be sensitive to anesthetic and other meds so it is possible.
+No biopsy was done to diagnose the disease either.
+But Australian Shepherds can be sensitive to anesthetic and other meds so it is possible.

 She died of septicemia from an infection – either a bladder infection she had picked up or menigitis from the infected tooth.
 The prednisone took out her immune system and made her susceptible to infection.
 The pathologists report said she likely had something brewing even before the meds were given.
 The infection was missed by us because she showed no symptoms until the last 12 hours for us to know she was sick.